-- 1/2 cup caster sugar (if you can’t find it in the store, make some for your pantry by whizzing ordinary white sugar in the food processor until it’s powdery and store it in an air-tight container)
+- 1/2 cup coconut sugar (if you can’t find it in your health food store, whiz ordinary white sugar in the food processor until it’s powdery and store it in an air-tight container)

 - 1/2 cup coconut oil (4 ounces, 120 ml)

 - 1/2 cup (4 ounces, 120 ml) low-fat Greek yogurt

 - 2 large or 4 small very ripe bananas, smashed

 - 3/4 cup (75 grams) whole-grain pastry flour

 - 1/4 cup raw coconut butter (this is ground, unsweetened coconut… or use ground almonds instead)